“… such is life in the midst of it we may befall a victim to the cold hand of death.”

 It was during this same site that the Keck family patriarch and matriarch began their family and business.
 Son Andrew (the grandfather of Coleman A. G. Keck) was born in 1753.
 As the 18th century rolled on into the 19th, the family acquired an additional four hundred acres of land, and improved the property with buildings and land.
 Upon his father’s passing in 1828, Andrew Keck assumed ownership of the “old homestead farm.”

-* Note: A second source, the History of the Keck Family penned in 1901 by J. A. Keck, also dated the Kecks’ Philadelphia arrival to 1732, but stated that they had traveled aboard the Clyde, and had arrived in Salisbury Township sometime around 1840.
+* Note: A second source, J. A. Keck’s 1901 History of the Keck Family, also dates the Kecks’ Philadelphia arrival to 1732, but instead notes that they had traveled aboard the Clyde, arriving in Salisbury Township sometime around 1840.
 This history further adds that Henry Keck did not purchase his first 100 acres of land in that Lehigh Valley community until 1753.
 The transaction cost him 18 pounds, and was finalized on 19 March 1754, according to the patent for this land transfer, to which the seal of England’s King George had been affixed and which was still in the possession in 1901 of Coleman A. G. Keck’s younger brother, Charles, who was affiliated with the Allentown National Bank.
 It must be noted, however, that multiple errors have been found throughout this book since its publication.

 While still in his early 20s, Andrew Keck set the standard of public service for future Keck generations by helping to birth both a new nation and a new generation of civic leaders.
 Serving first as a Private with Captain Francis Rhoads’ 8th Class in Colonel George Hubner’s 1st Battalion of the Northampton County Militia, 7th Company (1777), he subsequently served with Lieutenant Colonel Philip Boehm’s 4th Battalion of the Northampton County Militia (1780) as a member of Captain Felix Good’s 8th Class.
 Andrew Keck’s eldest and youngest sons, George and Charles, then followed in his footsteps by becoming judges in Lehigh County (George as Justice of the Peace in 1823 and Charles as an Associate Judge in 1855 and County Treasurer in 1875).